TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 ### Daily windows
 If window length is equal to exactly **full number of days**, windows are aligned to start at 00:00:00 in Timezone of application (Flink).
-If your deployment lays in different timezone then business time you are using, it is possible to override timezone by setting `FLINK_DAILY_WINDOW_TIMEZONE_ID` environment variable.
-For more details please see [docs](../installation/Installation.md#configuring-timezone-for-tumbling-aggregate-time-windows)
+If your deployment lays in different timezone then business time you are using, it is possible to override to which timezone daily windows should be aligned using configuration.
+For more details please see [docs](../installation_configuration_guide/model/Flink.md#configuring-timezone-for-tumbling-aggregate-time-windows)

 ## Sliding-window